 My husband is a Sergeant in the Army.
 He misses out on a lot because of that, as do most in the military.
-This year he is missing out on taking our daughter trick-or-treating for the first time.
+This year he is missing out on taking our daughter trick-or-treating and many other major events for the first time.
 It’s never fun when duty calls and he is sent away, but I think after almost seven years in the military he is getting used to it.

 I didn’t mind as much when it was just the two of us, but now that we have an almost 2-year-old, I get a little upset.
 The ideal thing would be to make sure we have plenty of notice to plan ahead but as military spouses know, that almost never happens.
 We have to be ready to take charge and run the house alone at any time.